Request Request Appointment Forms Like Us Like us on Facebook Reviews Read Our Reviews Call Give us a Call Map View our Map

 What items should I include in my emergency dental kit?

 The best way to keep dental emergencies from becoming even more severe than they initially are is to be prepared.
-You can do this by creating a dental emergency kit to keep in your home, car, or at work.
-Here are some items that you’ll want to be sure to include in your kit’:
+You can do this by creating a dental emergency kit to keep at home, in your car, or at work.
+Here are some items that you’ll want to be sure to include in your kit:

 • Latex-free gloves